dotnet/AspNetCore.Docs/aspnetcore/client-side/bundling-and-minification.md

 ::: moniker range="<= aspnetcore-2.0"

-In ASP.NET Core 2.0 or earlier, the MVC and Razor Pages project templates provide a *bundleconfig.json* configuration file which defines the options for each bundle:
+In ASP.NET Core 2.0 or earlier, the MVC and Razor Pages project templates provide a *bundleconfig.json* configuration file that defines the options for each bundle:

 ::: moniker-end

 ::: moniker range=">= aspnetcore-2.1"

-Add a new JSON file, named *bundleconfig.json*, to the MVC or Razor Pages project root.
+In ASP.NET Core 2.1 or later, add a new JSON file, named *bundleconfig.json*, to the MVC or Razor Pages project root.
 Include the following JSON in that file as a starting point:

 ::: moniker-end